 Essex provides comprehensive travel and health insurance cover whilst you are abroad.
-It is compulsory for each student to apply for this insurance.
+It is compulsorv for each student to apply for this insurance.
 Our cover provides you with the following services:

 - Emergency travel and medical assistance

 - Travel security advice and alerts

 - Country Guides

 - Online security training and guidance

-The cover does not include personal possessions or personal holidays, you will need to purchase your own insurance for this.
+- Medical expenses from Covid-19 are not excluded but there is no Covid-19 cover in respect of any claims under the Disruption section (cancellation, curtailment, rearrangement etc).

-You should make sure that policy you take out covers the whole period you are away, including any additional travel plans you may have.
+The cover does not include personal possessions or personal holidays.
+You will need to purchase your own insurance for this.
+You should make sure that the policy you take out covers the whole period you are away, including any additional travel plans you may have.